sharetribe/flex-docs/src/docs/concepts-api-sdk/rate-limiting/index.md

 [Integration API](https://www.sharetribe.com/api-reference/integration.html#rate-limits).

-It is good to note that **production environments are currently not rate limited**.
+It is good to note that **production environments are currently not rate limited**, except for one endpoint in Integration API.
 Still, as you build your Flex marketplace implementation to take the rate and concurrency limits into account in your development environment, we do appreciate it if you also transfer those behaviors into production.

 ## Interaction between different rate limits